Condition updated on October 22nd, 2018

 Those with anorexia suffer from other mental health issues for which they have not yet learned healthy ways to cope.
 Patients will often show signs of:

 - Perfectionistic behavior

 It is not uncommon to see people who suffer from anorexia have family members who also suffer from anorexia or other eating disorders.
 Family members can model restrictive diets, excessive exercise, purging, and starvation.

 Other factors, such as biological predispositions and environmental influences, will also contribute to the onset of anorexia.

 Treatment Options for Anorexia Nervosa

-Anorexia is a mental illness that, if not treated, has the potential to take over the life of the patient.
-Therefore, it is imperative that a professional addresses emotional and medical issues of anorexia.
-It is important to consult your doctor with any concerns or issues about your weight, emotional issues, or changes in appetite.
-He or she will be able to help you take the first steps to getting help and saving your life.
+Anorexia is a mental illness that, if not treated, has the potential to take over the life of the affected person.
+Some cases of anorexia can be fatal without proper intervention and treatment.
+It is imperative that a professional addresses emotional and medical issues of anorexia.
+It is important to consult with your doctor or mental health professional if you have any concerns or issues about your weight, emotional issues, or changes in appetite.
+You doctor or mental health professional will be able to help you take the first step to getting help and saving your life.

 Treatment options for anorexia include: